Twitter trounces estimates as growth moves overseas

 Twitter has been experimenting with new ad formats, including video, which drove sales in Japan and China.

-The company said it added 5 million people outside the United States and 1 million people in its home market, compared with the fourth quarter.
+The company said it added five million people outside the United States and one million people in its home market, compared with the fourth quarter.

 "DAU continued its double-digit growth against tougher numbers from a year ago, meaning they are not just benefiting from easy year ago results but rather benefiting based on their initiatives," said Chaim Siegel, analyst at Elazar Advisors.